uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 ##Import

-**Imports** let you combine sass files together so when you compile your sass into css you get only one master file instead of having to do multiple css requests.
-All you need to perform a **import** is a partial css that you will sew into the "normal" non partial css file.
+**Imports** let you combine sass files together so when you compile your sass into CSS you get only one master file instead of having to do multiple CSS requests.
+All you need to perform a **import** is a partial CSS that you will sew into the "normal" non partial CSS file.
 So if we'd like to **import** _partial.scss

  ```sass
 // _partial.scss